cube3power/atsd/rule-engine/overrides.md

 It allows you to minimize the number of rule variations created due to minor differences in the thresholds applicable to specific entity groups, entities or tags.

-For example, assuming that the default expression is `value > 50`, the below configuration applies a different threshold (`value > 70`) for entities starting with `nurswgvml0`.
+For example, assuming that the default condition is `value > 50`, the below configuration applies a different threshold (`value > 70`) for entities starting with `nurswgvml0`.

 ![](images/rule-row.png)